-Letter i in Handwriting Analysis: Dotting your i’s
+Letter i in Handwriting Analysis: Dotting your i’s Meaning

 Letter i in Handwriting Analysis.
 Letter I is located in the middle zone of writing and it is studied among the so called reflexive letters.
 Although it is something so small, the dot of letter i is very important, since it measures attention, precision, memory and concentration.
 These characteristics are also analyzed in the dot of letter “j”, which is usually forgotten.